KleberVales/plus-minus-solver-java/README.md

 ## Input Format:
 1. The first line contains an integer, n, the size of the array.
 2. The second line contains n space-separated integers representing the elements of the array.

+## Output Format:

+- Print three decimal values, each on a new line:
+  1. The proportion of positive values in the array.
+  2. The proportion of negative values in the array.
+  3. The proportion of zero values in the array.
+  4. Each value should be printed to six decimal places.